 Chatting about cortisol and adrenaline on Wednesday, they're the two major stress hormones that generate our flight or fight response. http://www.livestrong.com /article /207432-adrenaline-cortisol/

-Cortisol is like a "stopper", stops so much bodily activity (temporarily), binds to receptors on your fat cells to break 'em down into glucose reserves for your muscles.
-Adrenaline of course gives you that "rush", binds to receptors on the heart and heart vessels, contracts your muscles, focuses on "movement".
+Cortisol is like a "stopper", stops so much bodily activity (temporarily), narrows the arteries, binds to receptors on your fat cells to break 'em down into glucose reserves for your muscles.
+Adrenaline of course gives you that "rush", binds to receptors on the heart and heart vessels, increases the heart rate, dilates the blood vessels on your skeletal muscles, focuses on "movement".

 Not very healthy, all that intense stopping and moving, over an extended period.